CRLab/pc_pipeline_launch/README.md

 <img src="https://github.com/CURG/pc_pipeline_launch/blob/master/imgs/raw_pointcloud.png" alt="raw pointcloud"
          title="Raw PointCloud" align="right" />

 2) Verify that the reference frame you want to filter the raw pointcloud in exists.
-Here we are going to filter our tag in the AR marker tag using the package from https://github.com/ros-perception/ar_track_alvar.
-We also filter the detected tf frame using https://github.com/CURG/filter_tf.
+Here we are going to filter our cloud in the frame of the AR marker tag using the package from https://github.com/ros-perception/ar_track_alvar.
+We also smooth the detected tf frame using https://github.com/CURG/filter_tf.
 The below image shows that these ar tags are being detected correctly.
 <img src="https://github.com/CURG/pc_pipeline_launch/blob/master/imgs/filter_frame.png" alt="raw pointcloud"
          title="Raw PointCloud" align="right" />

 3) If the filtered frames our detected, we can verify that pc_filter is able to filter the raw pointcloud using the filter values from the launch file in the desired reference frame.
 <img src="https://github.com/CURG/pc_pipeline_launch/blob/master/imgs/pc_filter.png" alt="raw pointcloud"